 He previously worked as an Investment Banking Associate at Bank of America/Merrill Lynch, Manager of Transaction Support with The Walt Disney Company, and Audit Manager with Arthur Andersen LLP.

-He holds an MBA with Highest Distinction from the University of Michigan, under merit scholarship, and a BA in Economics from UCSB.
+He holds an MBA with Highest Distinction, under merit scholarship, from the Ross School of Business at the University of Michigan, where he received the David T. Shelby Award.
+He also holds a BA in Economics and Accounting from UCSB.
 He is a licensed CPA and Real Estate Salesperson in the State of California.
 Active in the community, he serves on the Board of Directors of Pacific Charter School Development.